403Penguin/403Penguin.github.io/_posts/2013-11-23-FavLinuxRecorders.md

 ---
-title: My Top 3 Linux Screenrecorders
+title: Best Screen Recorders for Linux
 catagory: Software
 layout: post
 excerpt: Linux screen recording software?
 IT EXISTS?!
 comments: true
+tags:
 ---

-#My Favorite Screen Recorders
+#Best Screen Recorders on Linux

 If you are on linux like me, good screen recorders are hard to find and get working.